lepture/authlib/docs/basic/intro.rst

     authorization_server.register_grant(AuthorizationCodeGrant)
     authorization_server.register_endpoint(RevocationEndpoint)

-If you find anything not that flexible, you can ask help on StackOverflow or open an issue on GitHub.
+If you find anything not that extendable, you can ask help on StackOverflow or open an issue on GitHub.

 Specification